Academic-ID/academicAI/Responsible AI in Academia.md

   further research.
 - Include details of model versions and parameters used in any public write-ups or datasets.
-- Proactively invite scrutiny from the wider research community.
+- Proactively invite scrutiny from the broader research community.
 - Engage in open debate about the interpretation of results and their real-world implications.